nverity-via/aws-manager/README.md

 The first field is the text to be shown on the menu.
 The second field is anything that can be run in bash.

-Running the setup.sh will configure two example lines of the csv file

 #### General Format